eddiebeltran33/swstarter/README.md

 - [ ] Setup Github Actions to run tests and linting
 - [ ] Setup PHPStan
 - [ ] Setup PHPMD
-- [ ] Test 404 cases and invalid data
+- [-] Test 404 cases and invalid data
 - [ ] Install husky and prevent commit if there are linting errors
 - [ ] Inertia endpoint tests (Laravel dusk)
 - [ ] Mock the SWAPI client to avoid hitting the SWAPI
+- [ ] Setup load testing with k6
+- [ ] Setup EditorConfig for VSCode

 ## UI